 4. you must wear it with confidence

-If we have the basic pieces; a high-quality suit, shirts and leather shoes, we have what we need to experiment with this very modern and also classic trend to go against the conventional rules.
-The essence is the extent and the respect towards the style.
-If this is given, we just have to find the balance between coolness and neglect that suits us the best.
+If we have the basic pieces; a high-quality suit, shirts and leather shoes, we have what we need to experiment with this very modern and also classic style to go against the conventional rules.
+The essence is the restraint and the respect towards the style.
+If this is given, we just have to find the balance between cool and nonchalant that suits us best.